 • Principles of Optical Systems: Historical review of fibre-optics and optoelectronics.
 Ray optics, EM waves, optical waveguides.
 Physical basis of light sources and detectors.
 Principles of fibre-optic communications.
 The electro-optic effect and devices.
 Components of optical systems: Connectors, splices, couplers and switches.
 Optical sources and detectors: light emitting diodes, semiconductor lasers, driving circuits.
 PIN and avalanche photodiode detectors, detector circuits, noise and bandwidth.
 Fibre-optic and optoelectronic systems: Fibre-optic links and networks.
 Components, multiplexers, demultiplexers and fibre amplifier.
 Bandwidth and rise-time budgets, noise, bit error rate and eye patterns.
 Line-of-sight communications systems.

 • Microwave and optical lab.

 Balance of independent study and scheduled teaching activity

 Students will be expected to carry out independent background study to familiarise themselves with the platforms and tools that will be used during the module.
 The module includes online learning material via Weblearn (VLE), face-to-face delivery of content, teaching/tutorial and assessment activities, student support and feedback.

-LO5.
-Apply appropriate concepts and principles of microwave and fibre-optic communications to analyse and critical evaluate the performance of such systems individually as well as being an effective member of a team.
+LO5 Apply appropriate concepts and principles of microwave and fibre-optic communications to analyse and critically evaluate the performance of such systems individually as well as being an effective member of a team.

 Pozar (2011), Microwave and RF Design of Wireless Systems, Wiley ISBN: 978-1-118-29813-8